 Of course the DOT could alleviate the mystery by installing plaques identifying these mysterious personalities, just as the Parks Department employs helpful plaques explaining the names that appear on park signs, but if they’ve ever entertained the notion, the DOT probably won’t be attaching any explanatory information, thinking that local youth would defile the signs with graffiti or steal them.

 In 1964 Fort Hamilton Parkway was bridged over the new Gowanus Expressway, and rerouted somewhat so that it formed a new triangle park with 7th Avenue at 81st Street.
-Soon after it was named for Lieutenant William E. Coffey, who, I was told, was a relative of mine by marriage; he was married to an aunt or cousin.
-Other than that I know nothing about him, and the internet is silent.
+Soon after it was named for Lieutenant William E. Coffey, who, I was told, was a relative of mine by marriage.

 One of the last-remaining previous generation of one-way signs is mounted on a lamppost here.
 They were mostly discontinued in the 1970s as new one-way signs, with a white arrow on a black sign, replaced them.